stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/mythic_plus.md

 * Dodge the swirlies from [Armed Security](https://www.wowhead.com/spell=346204/armed-security)
 * Use {{ site.data.spell.spiritwalkers_grace }} as needed to adjust to [Rotary Body Armor](https://www.wowhead.com/spell=347992/rotary-body-armor).
-* Move away from [Zo'Phex](https://www.wowhead.com/npc=175616/zophex) if [Interrogation](https://www.wowhead.com/spell=348350/interrogation) is cast on you.
+* Move away from [Zo'Phex](https://www.wowhead.com/npc=175616/zophex) if [Interrogation](https://www.wowhead.com/spell=348350/interrogation) is cast on you; if you are a Necrolord with Plague-Deviser Marileth you can use {{ site.data.spell.fleshcraft }} to immune this mechanic as the cast finishes.
 If [Interrogation](https://www.wowhead.com/spell=348350/interrogation) is cast on a party member, make sure you are not stood between them and [Zo'Phex](https://www.wowhead.com/npc=175616/zophex), DPS the cage to break them out!
 * [Impound Contraband](https://www.wowhead.com/spell=345770/impound-contraband) causes your weapon to drop to the floor, run over the weapon to pick it up again!

 ---